HASSAN1A/TOKYOARTISANPIZZA-/README.md

 <table>
 <tr>
 <td>
-  A very interactive studio web app that applies the top of the class technologies created top notch class of a very active engineer.
+  A very nice pizza web app bundled with everything that a wesite needs and in put field that can take orders and customers feedback.

 ## Demo